 The class will have a poster session where each group will present their projects.
 This will be open to a general audience.
 Each group is responsible for one poster.
-Posters will be available by around 3pm in the MEB main office.
+Posters will be available by around noon in the KSoC main office.
+Here, we provided some guidelines for making posters.